x-vin/covidcures/docs/src/allopathic.md

 ## 16. Fleming Method

 **The Fleming Method for Tissue and Vascular Differentiation and Metabolism (FMTVDM)** using same state single or sequential quantification comparisons.
-Patent No. 9566037
+Patent No. 9566037.

-**The FMTVDM-directed Covid-19 Treatment Protocol**, which may be the only known study that used a rigorous quantitative measurement technique to analyse and assess a wide variety of physician-led Covid-19 therapies in a globally distributed clinical trial, and identify the most efficacious of these, including therapeutic management of the adverse effects of the Covid vaccines"
+**The FMTVDM-directed Covid-19 Treatment Protocol**, which may be the only known study that used a rigorous quantitative measurement technique to analyse and assess a wide variety of physician-led Covid-19 therapies in a globally distributed clinical trial, and identify the most efficacious of these, including therapeutic management of the adverse effects of the Covid vaccines.

 ### Objective:
 Four objectives that are defined and achieved by The Fleming Method for Tissue and Vascular Differentiation and Metabolism: